CheeseJedi/ScriptableObject-Architecture/README.md

 A fork of https://github.com/DanielEverland/ScriptableObject-Architecture adding ScriptableObjectSystems, the CallbackDistributor, and the EditorAssistantAttribute and it's property drawer.
 Set up for PackageManager delivery directly from GitHub.

-Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy

-Based on Ryan Hipple's 2017 Unite talk https://www.youtube.com/watch?v=raQ3iHhE_Kk

 ## Package Manager Installation

 Simply modify your `manifest.json` file found at `/PROJECTNAME/Packages/manifest.json` by including the following line